alielw/APS-NGS-day1-PM/README.md

 Map RNA-seq reads to the reference genome.
 This practical will illustrate the effect of different parameters on the stringency of mapping.
 In particular, we will focus on the effect of **no-mixed**.
 In some cases, such as for SNP calling, we may want to ensure that mapping is particularly stringent and that we have high confidence a read is correctly aligning.
 We can ensure higher confidence in our mapping by specifying no-mixed, which means that a read is only mapped if both pairs align to the reference.
 You will compare mapping statistics between two Tophat runs, one with no-mixed and one without.
 This activity will comprise part of the course assessment.

 You should submit these commands as jobs to Sharc.
 Remember to specify different output folders for each command so that you don't overwrite any folders (-o).
-Our data is paired end and strand-specific.
+Our data is paired end, strand-specific and has quality scores in phred33 format.
 We will focus on one individual (60A).

 * First, make an output folder.

         mkdir 60A

+* Copy the two fastq files into your output folder.
+You must be in interactive mode to do this.

+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Trimmed_files/60A.trimA_1.fastq.gz PATH/60A
+        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Trimmed_files/60A.trimA_2.fastq.gz PATH/60A

-* Then make an executable script where you can specify the job requirements.
+* Make an executable script where you can specify the job requirements.

         emacs Tophat_60A.sh